opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 Introduced 2.4
 {: .label .label-purple }

-You can create custom filters using Query DSL to search for k-nearest neighbors to a query point across an index of vectors.
-You define the filter criteria within the `knn_vector` data type description in your query using Query DSL.
+You can create custom filters using Query DSL search options to refine your k-NN searches.
+You define the filter criteria within the `knn_vector` field's `filter` subsection in your query with Query DSL query types such as: term, range, regex and wildcard.
+To include or exclude results, you specify Boolean query clauses.

 ## How does a k-NN filter work?